NOVE300IQ/aboutme/README.md

 Here is the small setup guide :

-1, Clone this repo and open it in a code editor like vs code, or something.
+1, Clone this repo and open it in a code editor like vs code, or something.<br>
-2, Install the live server extension in Vs code.
+2, Install the live server extension in Vs code.<br>
-3, Write click inside the index.html file.
+3, Write click inside the index.html file.<br>
-4, Then now you can preview it my boy XD.
+4, Then now you can preview it my boy XD.<br>